brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/EventLogMonitoring/README.md

    Audits print activities by analyzing Event ID 307 from the Microsoft-Windows-PrintService/Operational log, generating detailed tracking reports that include user actions, printer usage, and job specifics.

    **PrintService-Operational-EventLogs.reg**
-   Before initiating the print activity audits, merge these registry configurations into Windows Print Servers.
-This ensures the necessary logging is enabled for capturing detailed print activity data.
+   Before initiating print activity audits, you must first customize and merge these registry configurations into the Windows Print Servers.
+This step ensures that the necessary logging is enabled to capture detailed print activity data effectively.

 4. **EventID4624-LogonViaRDP.ps1**
    Generates a CSV report on RDP logon activities (Event ID 4624) to monitor remote access and identify potential security risks.